VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 If a room is not entirely occupied and Residence Life and Housing does not anticipate assigning an eligible new roommate, the student may be offered an opportunity to pay a "buy out" rate for the vacant space from the date of vacancy through the remainder of the semester to ensure that the space remains vacant.
 This requires the signing of an additional agreement.
 If the student buys out a space for Fall Semester and space demand is high for Spring Semester, Residence Life and Housing may assign a student to that space for either or both of those terms.
 This option is not available when housing demand is high.
 If a student "buys out" a space in a room, the extra furniture will not be removed.

-- The student fails to pay College bills by the established deadlines.
+• The student fails to pay University bills by the established deadlines.

 Students who have been released from their License during the academic year must vacate their residence hall room or townhouse within 48 hours of the approved date of release.
 The meal plan will cease on the day the student vacates their assignment, unless they notify the ID and Meal Plan Office of their desire for it not to be canceled.
 When a student is granted a release, any room charges paid in excess will be credited to the Student's account.
 Prorated amounts are credited by week, not by day.
 The effective release date is the date when all of the following move-out obligations have been met:

-Note: The College does not accept responsibility for items left in the on-campus space after the departure deadline.
+NOTE: The University does not accept responsibility for items left in the on-campus space after the departure deadline.
 The room is expected to be clean and in a similar physical condition upon departure as it was for arrival.
-Removal of abandoned student property, excessive cleaning needs, and/or damage to College property will result in charges being placed on the student’s account.
+Removal of abandoned student property, excessive cleaning needs, and/or damage to University property will result in charges being placed on the student’s account

 Dining Services License: